sorens/crocodoc-ruby/README.md

 To download a document, use Crocodoc::Download.document().
 Pass in the uuid,
-an optional boolean of whether or not the file should be downloaded as a PDF, an optional boolean or whether or not the file should be annotated, and an optional filter string.
+an optional boolean of whether or not the file should be downloaded as a PDF, an optional boolean of whether or not the file should be annotated, and an optional filter string.
 This function returns the file contents as a string, which you probably want to save to a file.